 Email the authors or create an email template to send to all relevant legislators.

-Senator Pérez's criminal procedure legislation mandates California courts to deliver a specific verbatim advisement informing non-citizen defendants about potential immigration consequences before accepting guilty or nolo contendere pleas.
-The required advisement explicitly states that conviction may result in deportation, exclusion from admission to the United States, or denial of naturalization under federal law.
+Senator Pérez's legislation mandates California courts to deliver a specific verbatim advisory statement to defendants regarding potential immigration consequences before accepting guilty or nolo contendere pleas in criminal cases.
+The required statement informs non-citizen defendants that a conviction may result in deportation, exclusion from admission to the United States, or denial of naturalization under federal law.

 Ayes | Noes | NVR | Total | Result |